Showing posts with label Jewish. Show all posts

 Ziggy listened to me and challenged my assertion that anything he contributed was such a big deal.
 After a few more protests on his part, I saw him become soft in his composure, resting his arms on the table.

+“That's why I explain to people their actions have consequences for others.
+It was then that he turned to the rest of the family and began to speak.
 “I need to tell all of you this, because it is important.
-I have seen horrors, lost everything.
+I have seen horror, lost everything.
 And we all need to learn that just a little kindness…” he paused just to wipe his eyes.

 You see, Ziggy survived the Holocaust.
-His family lived in Poland before WWII and he was a young man forced into hiding in the countryside with his family to escape the Nazis.
-His younger sister, who was sixteen years old at the time, was taken in by a Catholic family who hid her in their home.
-The townspeople informed on the family to the local authorities.
-When Ziggy learned of the betrayal, he watched helplessly from the woods as the family, his sister, and the family’s two year old daughter were executed in front of their home.
+His family lived in Poland before WWII, and he was a young man forced into hiding in the countryside with his family to escape the Nazis.
+His sixteen-year-old sister found refuge with a Catholic family, who hid her.
+The townspeople informed the local authorities that the family was harboring a Ziggy’s sister.
+When Ziggy learned of the betrayal, he watched helplessly from the woods as the family, his sister, and the family’s two-year-old daughter were executed in front of their home.
 When he, his parents and his brother were later cornered and arrested after a search by the locals looking to root out the “Jews” who were hiding in the forest, they were all deported to Auschwitz.
-Immediately, Ziggy was separated from his family and put to work only because he was a baker, and he was used as slave labor in the camps.
-The rest of his family all were murdered.